severikasurinen/secret-knock-lock/README.md

 The code was made for a secret knock lock project on YouTube: https://www.youtube.com/watch?v=50ylwrORndI

 To select your pattern and unlock the box, follow the instructions in the video.
-To lock the box, either restart the microcontroller or knock with similar intervals up to 4 times.
+To lock the box, either restart the Arduino or knock with similar intervals up to 4 times.

+To upload the code to your Arduino, download the folder above and open the code inside with Arduino IDE.